Supply Chain Visualization: Mapping Your Value Network for Business Plans

 How to Present Supply Chain Visuals to Investors

 Your supply chain map needs to tell a clear story to backers.
 Focus on what matters most to their decision.
+But how do you present complex information in a simple way?

 Start With the Big Picture